Don’t Use Your Passport for ID in NZ: There’s a Much Better Way!

 Oh dear, you have lost your passport already?
 If you lose your passport in New Zealand, contact your country’s embassy immediately.
 Each embassy has a different process on replacing your passport, but in most cases, your passport will be declared as stolen, which means getting the New Zealand Police involved.
 Then you have the whole process of applying for a passport all over again, which is processed overseas which usually takes a significant amount of time and money.

-You are able to apply for an 18+ Card without a Passport, however you will require an alternative form of identification and someone to fill out an identifier statement for you.
+You are able to apply for a Kiwi Access Card without a Passport, however you will require an alternative form of identification and someone to fill out an identifier statement for you.
 Acceptable forms of alternative IDs and the different process involved is explained in section 5.1 of the application form.
 Information on applying via this method can be found in How to Get an ID Card in New Zealand.

 More information about identification in New Zealand